Gazing out a brand-new window of the renovated building bearing his name, an old feeling suddenly came back to Barry Perry ’68, ’15 (H).

 The Mass.
 BioManufacturing Center received a $1 million donation in equipment from LEWA, a metering and process pump supplier whose COO is alum Mark Dyment ’87.

-, said the modernized facility will greatly enhance the school’s recently launched programs in biomedical and environmental engineering.
+Joseph Hartman, dean of the Francis College of Engineering, said the modernized facility will greatly enhance the school’s recently launched programs in biomedical and environmental engineering.
 The fourth-floor Alternative Energy Research Lab will allow faculty and students to work on clean-energy initiatives like solar, wind, biofuels and energy storage.

 “The growth of our college over the years has been dramatic, and it has been enabled by projects like this,” Hartman said.
 “We look forward to even further growth.”